 Maintaining compliance with the new LTC staffing standards is crucial for providing safe and high-quality care to residents.
 Here are strategies that facilities should consider:

 Incorporating input from residents, families, and healthcare professionals, alongside the adoption of SMART goals and leveraging technology can shift your facility to a more personalized and efficient care paradigm.
-This multifaced approach acknowledges the complexities of modern healthcare delivery while striving for optimal outcomes for those entrusted to nursing home care.
+This multifaceted approach acknowledges the complexities of modern healthcare delivery while striving for optimal outcomes for those entrusted to nursing home care.

 For more information on the CMS’s new staffing standards and LTC strategies that can help keep your organization in compliance, contact your Moss Adams professional.